 Forwards contracts are an agreement between two private parties to buy and sell an asset at a date in the future and at a specific price.
 Both the date and the price are set at the time of entering the contract.
-Also, forwards contracts are the counter (OTC) contracts, means they do not trade on any established stock exchange.
+Also, forward contracts are the counter (OTC) contracts, which means they do not trade on any established stock exchange.
 These work in accordance with the needs of counterparties, enabling customization of contracts such as the delivery date and so on.

-Futures Contracts or Futures are also very similar to the Forwards contracts.
+Futures Contracts or Futures are also very similar to the Forward contracts.
 It also includes an agreement to buy and sell an asset at a specific rate at some time in the future.
-The only major difference being they are standardized contracts, which trade on the stock exchange.
+The only major difference being they are standardized contracts that trade on the stock exchange.

 A futures contract is a standardized contract, while the forward contract is a customized or tailor-made contract.
 Since forward contracts are tailor-made, buyers and sellers can negotiate the terms of the agreement.

 Futures contracts trade on recognized stock exchanges also known as exchange-traded markets.
 Forwards contact, on the other hand, trades in the (OTC) over-the-counter market.
 Or, we can say there is no secondary market.

 A futures contract has standard terms and, thus, is quoted and traded on the exchange.
 On the other hand, buyers and sellers directly negotiate the terms in a forward contract.

 Settlement on futures contracts is on a daily basis, while for the forward contract, it is on the maturity date.
 Futures contracts are marked to market, meaning settlement of profit or loss is on a daily basis.

 In the case of the futures contract, the risk factor is low, while the risk factor is high in the forward’s contract as the agreement is private between two parties.
 Thus, there is counterparty risk in the forward contracts.